alonzi/monte-carlo/README.md

 ---
+# Next Time
+lorem ipsum
 ---

 # Homework

+## Coding Exercises
 1. Create a plot showing 10,000 flips and the estimate of the fairness converging ([hint](https://github.com/alonzi/monte-carlo/blob/b83b0e47812e5e302b582e57b0ab756e87112ddb/code/example-1-coin-flip.py))
 2. Extend the plot from #1 to include one standard deviation error bars
 3. Write a Monte Carlo simulation for 52 doors (i.e. the deck of cards example)
 4. Write a Monte Carlo simulation for something you see in your everyday life

+## Questions to ponder
+1. How many samples/trial/games do I need to run in my simulation?
+2. How would you simulate rare processes (e.g. something that only happens 1 in 10,000 times)?
+3. What is the relationship between variance and confidence?
+4. What is the relationship between probability of an event and your surprise?
+5. How would you modify your program if you were to chain multiple steps together for a single game (i.e. What if there were doors behind the doors)?

 ## If you complete the Homework then Hussain will be like:
 ![](https://github.com/alonzi/monte-carlo/blob/75498d1484574ba3b86412343f652886f71b2c24/images/happy-fan.jpg)